fulll/hiring/Mobile/React Native - Level 1/react-native-level1.md

 ---

- 3. If logged user is an IED collaborator (email contains @inextenso.fr), app displays "Hello Dear Collaborator!" below the logotype.
+ 3. If logged user is an IED collaborator (email contains @fulll.fr), app displays "Hello Dear Collaborator!" below the logotype.
 User can "logout" and will be redirected to the authentication form.

 ---

-## Guidelines
+### Guidelines

 - Use React Native CLI to generate a new project (can use TypeScript template if you want)
 - Use hooks
 - Push your code to a Github repository
 - Document what you've done

 ## Evaluation

 - Quality of the code
 - Scalability of components and business logic
 - Usage of good practices and modern javascript
+- Tests